 Medical Patients Are Prohibited from Smoking Weed

 If patients fail to abide by these rules, they can be smacked with illegal possession charges, according to Dayton Daily News.
-Many people may say it’s good that Ohio prohibits patients from smoking weed due to the possible adverse health effects linked to smoking; however, others may say that Ohio isn’t giving medical patients complete freedom to choose which specific consumption method they want to use.
+Many people may say it’s good that Ohio prohibits consumers from smoking weed due to the possible adverse health effects linked to smoking; however, others may say that Ohio isn’t giving medical patients complete freedom to choose which specific consumption method they want to use.

 Regardless, Ohio desperately needs new sources of revenue, and the operation of a medical marijuana program would do just that for them.
 However, these strict rules and regulations seem pretty extensive as compared to Illinois and Michigan’s medical marijuana programs, for example.
 Although Ohio is the 28th U.S. state to implement a medical marijuana program, their rules are strangely unique, to say the least.